mattsalinero/mechanalysis/mech_spec.md

 Some extracted fields have to undergo significant processing before they will be useable in analysis.
 Scraped forum data includes important information contained in unstructured data fields (such as the topic title).
 There are community conventions (sometimes loosely adhered to) for structuring and interest check or group buy post.
 For example, keyset names are often prefaced by one or more infocodes giving relevant information about the style and manufacturer of the keycaps (ex.
 "GMK BoW").
 To extract relevant features from the unstructured fields, the project uses a parser using a grammar adapted to recognize keycap set-specific terminology.
 For example, the parser can extract infocodes and keyset titles from topic titles.
 Similar to data acquisition, data cleaning will occur separately for topic index data and topic page data.

 ### Data Processing/Cleaning Steps
-1. Scrape data from topic indexes
+1. scrape data from topic indexes
-2. Process topic index data (from both group buy and interest check forums)
+2. process topic index data (from both group buy and interest check forums)
 	- process structured data fields (topic id, creator, views, replies, etc.)
 	- run topic titles through parser to detect keyset name, infocodes, product type (keyset or other)
-3. Store topic index data in database
+3. store topic index data in database
-4. Scrape data from relevant topic pages
+4. scrape data from relevant topic pages
-5. Process topic page data
+5. process topic page data
 	- process structured data (mostly this is topic creation date)
 	- clean first post data (separating and storing links and domains)
     	- links are separated from image sources, then parsed using a library to extract just the domain names
 	- aggregate post-level data from first 50 posts in topic (number of creator posts, time to X posts in topic)
-6. Update database with processed topic page data
+6. update database with processed topic page data
-7. Manually clean database
+7. manually clean/validate database
 	- scan through topic_data correcting improperly parsed set names

 ### Topic Title Parsing